Sampoong Department Store collapse: Background

 The completed building was a flat-slab structure without crossbeams or a steel skeleton, which effectively meant that there was no way to transfer the load across the floors.
 To maximise the floor space, Lee Joon ordered that the diameter of the floor columns be reduced to 60 cm, instead of the minimum of 80 cm in the original blueprint that was required for the building to stand safely.
 In addition, the spacing between columns was increased to 36 ft; with fewer columns, each one had to support a larger load than originally designed.
-The fifth-story restaurant floor had a built-in heating system known as an ondol, with hot water pipes passing through a 4 ft concrete base.
+The fifth-story food court floor had a built-in heating system known as an ondol, with hot water pipes passing through a 4 ft concrete base.
 The weight and thickness of the ondol further increased the load on the structure.

 Three air conditioning units, weighing 15 tonnes each when empty, were installed on the roof.
 These units generated high noise levels when operating, leading to complaints from adjacent property owners; in an attempt to remedy the situation, they were dragged across the roof to a new location in 1993, resulting in cracking.
 The units were moved over column 5E, where the most visible cracks in the fifth floor were seen before the collapse.
 The cracks worsened because the columns supporting the fifth floor were not aligned with the ones supporting lower floors, thus causing the load of the fifth floor to be transferred through the slab.